Learn the 8 easy steps to incorporate a hub and spoke model into your B2B content strategy and skyrocket your blog traffic over the next 90 days.

 The Hub and Spoke model consists of several elements working together as a team (just like NASA and SpaceX):

 Content Plan – Obviously, your content plan will drive what content gets developed over time; no model can be successfully implemented without a plan.
+Here is a useful planning doc (Google Sheet) to help you organize your content strategy.

 Topic Cluster – A topic cluster is a group of topics surrounded by a primary topic.
 For example, this article you are reading is part of a topic cluster about the primary topic of B2B Content Marketing.
 The topics in your cluster become the themes for your blog posts.